awesome-archive/techlead/README_EN.md

 ![ADR](https://phodal.github.io/techlead/images/adr.png)

-(PS: related tools are adr-tools and [https://github.com/phodal/adr] (https://github.com/phodal/adr) for Chinese)
+(PS: related tools are adr-tools and [https://github.com/phodal/adr](https://github.com/phodal/adr) for Chinese and Windows)

 ** It needs to be continuously updated**.